epostoev/Intern/README.md

 Before starting the project, you need to choose a company and a vacancy in it for an internship.
 Your choice of vacancy is subject to the following restrictions and conditions:
 - Duration of the internship is **3** months
 - Employment must be **at least 20 hours a week** (*part-time*)
-- The vacancy should be closely related to programming, i.e. **at least 30%** of your working time should be spent **exactly** on *coding*.
-Yep, just "UI/UX designer", "system administrator" or "business analyst" won't do
 - The company should provide a *curator* or an *advisor* (*mentor*) who will accompany you throughout your internship, give you feedback, and actually evaluate your work.
 If the company does not have a full-fledged internship program, then discuss with your supervisor who you can consider to be your mentor - himself, a senior colleague from your department, or even a product manager (which, however, is highly undesirable).
+- The vacancy should correspond to one of the specialties from this [list](https://21-school.ru/specialties).

 Note, that there is an option of getting a job as a junior developer or higher, if all of the above criteria, applicable to the internship, are fulfilled.